157 Meanings

 Be it silk or slime

-So, when they tap our Monday heads
+So when they tap our Monday heads

-Two zombies walk in our stead
+Two zombie-walk in our stead

 This town seems hardly worth our time